CiiDub/bbround-trippin/readme.md

 ### Your mac is your safe place.

 Even hardcoding your username can be avoided.
-Even though your hostname/ip can be surmised on the server I think it’s more flexible to declare it in a variable on you make and set it as part of your SSH env.
+Though your hostname/ip can be surmised on the server I think it’s more flexible to declare it in a variable on your mac, client side, and set it as part of your SSH enviroment.

 That is what __BB\_user__ and __BB\_host__ are for.